03 — The Primary Questions

 The divine method of learning

-Corbridge identifies four ways of acquiring knowledge: the scientific, the analytical, the academic, and the divine.
-The first three are valuable — but only the divine method answers the primary questions.
+Corbridge identifies four ways we come to know things: the scientific, the analytical, the academic, and the divine.
+The first three are valuable, and we use them every day.
+For these four questions, only the divine method actually settles them.

 “The divine method of learning incorporates elements from the other methods... but it requires something more, namely the ratification of the Holy Ghost.
 Knowledge of the things of God comes by the Spirit of God.”Elder Lawrence E. Corbridge, “Stand Forever”

-This is why arguments about Church history, however careful, cannot produce a testimony — and why a confirmed witness from the Holy Ghost cannot be unmade by any single argument.
+This is why arguments about Church history, however carefully made, can feel hollow when faced alone — and why a confirmed witness from the Holy Ghost tends to hold even when the harder questions are still open.

-If you have answered the primary questions — if you have received a spiritual witness that God lives, that Jesus is the Christ, that Joseph Smith was a prophet, and that this is God’s Church — then you have a foundation that secondary questions cannot destroy.
-You don’t ignore the secondary questions.
-You just don’t let them outweigh what you already know.
+When the primary questions find their footing — when, over time, you sense that God is real, that Jesus is the Christ, that Joseph was His prophet, and that the Church is the Lord’s — you have a foundation that the secondary questions don’t need to topple.
+You don’t have to ignore the harder topics.
+You don’t have to let them outweigh what you’ve already been shown.